-News!
 I am looking into creating some music therapy groups for children on the Spectrum, and am also considering other groups.
-If you would like to find out more, please fill out the form below.
+If you would like to find out more, please contact me to let me know.

 I offer a free consultation.
 This is provided on the phone at a pre-arranged time (1/2 hour).
 This is your opportunity to tell me about your child, what they may be struggling with, and your concerns.
 It is my opportunity to ask some questions.
 At the end of the consultation, I will tell you whether I think I can help, and you will be given the opportunity to make a decision about whether to go ahead.